-The Credit Union limits its mismatch of deposits and loans held to \$500,000.
+The Credit Union limits its mismatch of deposits and loans held on foreign currency to \$500,000.

-For the years-ended 2019 and 2018, the Credit Union's exposure to foreign exchange risk complies with the policy.
+For the years-ended 2020 and 2019, the Credit Union's exposure to foreign exchange risk complies with the policy.

 There have been no significant changes from the previous year in the exposure to risk or policies, procedures and methods used to measure the risk.